knpuniversity/symfony-journey/knpu/http-kernel/httpkernel-handle-finishing-up.rst

 ----------------

 That's it guys - there's nothing more to see... unless something goes wrong.
-In the "No Called Listeners" list, there's one more important event: ``kernel.exception``.
+In the "Not Called Listeners" list, there's one more important event: ``kernel.exception``.
 Look back at the original ``handle()`` function that had the try-catch block.
 You can probably guess what's about to happen.
 If there *was* an exception, this calls ``handleException()``.
 This lives further below and - surpise!